Last Updated on

 Kecak Dance At Uluwatu Temple (Bali)

-Mariza from Hop On World
+Contributed by Mariza from Hop On World

 Uluwatu might be most famous for its centuries-old Pura Luhur Uluwatu temple, stunning clifftop views and remarkable sunsets, but one thing to add to your list of things to do whilst here is to watch a Kecak Fire Dance.